Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Then just start Iconoclast from Ports in the emulationstation menu. \
 Notes:  **This game is best played on devices with a 640x480 screen resolution or higher!** \

-Thanks to JohnnyonFlame for [gl4es](https://github.com/ptitSeb/gl4es/pull/362) and the [necessary packaging](https://github.com/JohnnyonFlame/BoxofPatches) to allow this game to run on the rk3326 platform.
+Thanks to JohnnyonFlame for [gl4es](https://github.com/ptitSeb/gl4es/pull/362) and the [necessary packaging](https://github.com/JohnnyonFlame/BoxofPatches) to allow this game to run on the rk3326 platform. \
+You can donate towards JohnnyonFlame's work [here](https://ko-fi.com/johnnyonflame)

 ### Invaders (Available through [PortMaster](https://github.com/christianhaitian/arkos/wiki/PortMaster))
 Instructions: You need to provide 4 roms (invaders.e, invaders.f, invaders.g, invaders.h) from a MAME 0.78 invaders.zip romset to the invaders/inv1 folder.
 The MAME2003 version should work as well.
 Then start Invaders from Ports in the emulationstation menu. \